-If you're feeling exhausted, your libido has dropped off a cliff, or you just don't feel like yourself any more — you're not imagining it.
-Low testosterone is a real medical condition that affects roughly one in five men over 40, and it's treatable.
+Feeling exhausted, losing your libido, or just not feeling like yourself?
+You're not imagining it.
+Low testosterone is a real medical condition.
+It affects roughly one in five men over 40 — and it's treatable.

 I'm Mr Ollandini, a consultant urological surgeon specialising in andrology and male fertility.
-In my practice, I offer thorough, evidence-based testosterone assessment and individualised treatment — not a one-size-fits-all prescription.
-Whether you need answers, reassurance, or a carefully managed treatment plan, this page will walk you through everything you need to know.
+I offer thorough, evidence-based testosterone assessment and individualised treatment — not a one-size-fits-all prescription.
+Whether you need answers, reassurance, or a carefully managed treatment plan, this page covers everything you need to know.

 Already know you need help?